 History tells that when Maysville was still a part of Old Bourbon County, Virginia, ‘Bourbon whiskey’ was stamped on the barrels spirits before being shipped off down the Ohio and Mississippi rivers to New Orleans.
 The term ‘Bourbon whiskey’ is believed to have been coined in Maysville.

 “There is no question in my mind that for the first century of bourbon’s history in Kentucky that Maysville was right in the forefront of it,” according to John Stanton, Kenton County External Affairs Director.

-For more information on The B-Line, you’ll Find Your Sipping Point here.
+For more information about customizing your own experience on The B-Line, click here to Find Your Sipping Point.